SandipKolhekar123/eNAM-app/README.md

-# Spring-boot Banking
+# Spring-boot eNAM
-Example project demonstrating the use of Java and Spring-boot to build a microservice to be used by an online bank
+Example project demonstrating the use of Java and Spring-boot to build a microservice to be used by an online bank to perform transaction

 ## Running locally
 ```